 Subsequent Measurement

 68. The total amount of compensation cost recognized for share-based payment awards to nonemployees shall be based on the number of instruments for which a good has been delivered or a service has been rendered.
-To determine the amount of compensation cost to be recognized in each period, an entity shall make an entity-wide accounting policy election for all nonemployee share-based payment awards to do either of the following:
+To determine the amount of compensation cost to be recognized in each period, an entity shall make an entity-wide accounting policy election for all nonemployee share-based payment awards, including share-based payment awards granted to customers, to do either of the following:

 Estimate the number of forfeitures expected to occur.
 The entity shall base initial accruals of compensation cost on the estimated number of nonemployee share-based payment awards for which a good is expected to be delivered or service is expected to be rendered.
 The entity shall revise that estimate if subsequent information indicates that the actual number of instruments is likely to differ from previous estimates.
 The cumulative effect on current and prior periods of a change in the estimates shall be recognized in compensation cost in the period of the change.